markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

 </footer>
 ```

 The rest of the layout may be harder to find appropriate semantic tags for.
 The large image at the top is sometimes referred to as a jumbotron or hero, but there's no `<jumbotron>` element in HTML.
 If none of the existing [semantic tags](https://developer.mozilla.org/en-US/docs/Web/HTML/Element#Content_sectioning) make sense, there's no harm in falling back on a good ol' `<div>`.
-At the very least, though, we can think of our layout as having several key "sections."
+At the very least, though, we can think of our layout as having several key sections.
 Hey, what do you know, there's a `<section>` tag!
 Let's go ahead and outline all of our sections in the `index.html` file:

 ```html
 <!-- navigation -->